The Employment Law Review: USA

 i Sexual harassment and the impact of #MeToo

-One of the most significant developments in employment law during the past year was the continuing, substantive impact of the #MeToo movement, sparked in October 2017 when the hashtag exploded on Twitter, resulting in a cascade of public sexual harassment and assault allegations involving high-profile names in the media, entertainment and financial services industries.
-In one of the swiftest transitions from cultural movement to legislative action, the #MeToo movement, which prompted the enactment of workplace anti-harassment laws in states from coast to coast, continued apace in 2019.
+One of the most significant developments in employment law during the past few years has been the continuing, substantive impact of the #MeToo movement, sparked in October 2017 when the hashtag exploded on Twitter, resulting in a cascade of public sexual harassment and assault allegations involving high-profile names in the media, entertainment and financial services industries.
+In one of the swiftest transitions from cultural movement to legislative action, the #MeToo movement, which prompted the enactment of workplace anti-harassment laws in states from coast to coast, has continued apace.

 There are three predominant trends emanating from the recently enacted anti-harassment laws.
 The first has been laws mandating employee sexual harassment prevention training.
 This type of training is now required in California, Connecticut, Delaware, Illinois, Maine and New York.
 In New York, training must be conducted annually and needs to be interactive.
 In California, training is required every other year and must be one hour for employees and two hours for managers.
 Connecticut employees must be trained within three months of hire but only need to be retrained every 10 years.
 Relatedly, a number of states now require that employers maintain and distribute written anti-harassment policies.